thalisvilela/ObservableValidator/README.md

 ### Setting up layout xml file ###

-Just bind the error property of your TextInputLayout, TextInputEditText or EditText to the method `ObservableValidator.getValidation("fieldName")`
+Just bind the error property of your `TextInputLayout`, `TextInputEditText` or `EditText`, to the method `validator.getValidation("fieldName")`.
+As all these widgets have the method setError by default, there's no need to create any custom `@BindingAdapter`

 ```
 <com.google.android.material.textfield.TextInputLayout